kitnil/awesome/README.md

 - [liquibase](https://github.com/liquibase/liquibase) - Main Liquibase Source
 - [flyway](https://github.com/flyway/flyway) - Flyway by Redgate • Database Migrations Made Easy.
 - [MusicDNA](https://github.com/harjot-oberai/MusicDNA) - A Music Player for android that renders beautiful DNA(Visualization) of the currently playing music.
-- [image-comparison](https://github.com/romankh3/image-comparison) - Published on Maven Central and jCenter Java Library that compares 2 images with the same sizes and shows the differences visually by drawing rectangles.
+- [image-comparison](https://github.com/romankh3/image-comparison) - Published on Maven Central Java Library that compares 2 images with the same sizes and shows the differences visually by drawing rectangles.
 Some parts of the image can be excluded from the comparison.
-Can be used for automation qa tests.
+Can be used for automation QA tests.
 - [audio_recorder](https://github.com/ZaraclaJ/audio_recorder) -
 - [jerverless](https://github.com/jerverless/jerverless) - Turn anything into an on-prem serverless function
 - [AnimateFX](https://github.com/Typhon0/AnimateFX) - A library of +70 ready-to-use animations for JavaFX